Sunday, June 30, 2019

 5. Chicken Little Baby

 First off, what a great album cover!
 But our revised version only includes three of the tracks of the released Here's Little Richard.
-But as you can see, it includes two big Little Richard hits in "Tutti Frutti" and "Kansas City."
+As you can see, it includes two big Little Richard hits, "Tutti Frutti" and "Kansas City."
 The rest of the tracks often show a less manic side of him.

 LITTLE RICHARD